MicrosoftDocs/sdk-api/sdk-api-src/content/presentationtypes/index.md

 ## -description

-This header is used by composition swapchain.
+This header is used by Composition swapchain.
 For more information, see:

 - [Composition swapchain](../_comp_swapchain/index.md)